Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "God."
 Allison gave her a squeeze.
 "Has it ever struck you how *weird* our lives are?
 I’m a spaceship engineer sorta these days and I’m the *most normal* of us all."

 "Well," Julian chuckled.
-"The twins are pretty normal…"
+"The twins are pretty normal..."

 "Ramsey decided he’s going to try for the Folctha olympic tryouts, babe.
 Even in the world of normal, that’s pretty damn special."